 Project ALERT strategically targets adolescents as this is the developmental age where a person becomes most vulnerable to drug use and abuse, with costly and enduring consequences for themselves and those who care for them.
 The curriculum addresses the drugs that youth are most likely to come into contact with, is evidence-based, and has been used in schools for over 20 years.
 Plus, it's easy for schools to adopt and free for them to use.
 Now schools and policy makers want to know if Project ALERT can achieve even better results if educators receive implementation support such as training and ongoing coaching through a system called Getting To Outcomes (GTO).

-Beginning in fall 2021, we will launch a three-year, randomized controlled trial in schools across the country to assess the effectiveness of the recently updated Project ALERT curriculum alone and in combination with GTO implementation support.
+We are planning a randomized controlled trial study in 42 schools over the next three year to assess the effectiveness of the recently updated Project ALERT curriculum alone and in combination with GTO implementation support.
+The study begins in the 2021 school year with teacher training in Project ALERT and GTO in the fall, followed by ALERT classes in 7th grade starting in January, 2022.
 If successful, the new Project ALERT, supported by GTO tools and guidance, would be one of the easiest evidence-based drug prevention education curricula for schools to use - and it would continue to be free, making it seamless for schools to adopt.
 For more information, please visit our FAQ page.

-We are currently identifying schools and school districts from across the country to take part in this national study.
+We are currently identifying schools and school districts to take part in this study.
 If you have additional questions or would like to discuss the possibility of enrolling your school or district, please contact our team at ProjectAlertGTO@RAND.org.

 - Teachers asked to use Project ALERT and GTO will be paid for their training time

 - Builds school capacity to scale and sustain Project ALERT